VAPAI-Studio/picta-serverless/docs/development.md

 This guide covers setting up your local environment for developing and testing the `worker-comfyui`.

-Both tests will use the data from [`test_input.json`](../test_input.json), so make your changes in there to test different workflow inputs properly.
+Both tests will use the data from your own workflow files, so make your changes in there to test different workflow inputs properly.

 ## Setup